tiffgong/cpsc210/README.md

 - What will the application do?
-it will be a game where the player can go around and shoot targets however u can die
+it will be an arcade type  game where the player can go around and shoot targets and also die
 - Who will use it?
   <br> Anyone who wants to play a game.
 - Why is this project of interest to you?